200 Hour Yoga Teacher Training: Immersion

 To enroll, please complete the application on the right.
 Once we receive your application, you will be contacted for a personal interview.
 Once you are accepted, a deposit of $500.00 reserves your spot.
 Click Here to make your deposit of $500 and reserve your spot.

 Early Bird Discount if paid in full byJuly 1 : $3400.
 Add $500 for private room.

 The following textbooks are required and can be purchased at Johns Creek Yoga:

-Teaching Yoga by Mark Stephens, Yoga Teachers’ Toolbox by Joseph LePage and Lillian LePage Yoga, and The Anatomy of Hatha Yoga by David Coulter.
+Teaching Yoga by Mark Stephens, Yoga Teachers’ Toolbox by Joseph LePage and Lillian LePage Yoga, and Key Muscles of Yoga by Ray Long.

 Full Teacher Training Course Application

 To support you in preparation for this experience and to help us get to know you better, please respond to the following questions.
 Keep your answers conversational, usually about a paragraph and no more than one page per answer.